oracle/graal/substratevm/Configuration.md

 resource location that contains that exact configuration file.
 This can be useful if the _native-image.properties_ file wants to refer to resources within its "subfolder", for example, `-H:SubstitutionResources=${.}/substitutions.json`.
-Always make sure to use the optional variants that take resources, i.e., use `-H:ResourceConfigurationResources` instead of `-H:ResourceConfigurationFiles`.
+Always make sure to use the option variants that take resources, i.e., use `-H:ResourceConfigurationResources` instead of `-H:ResourceConfigurationFiles`.
 Other options that are known to work in this context are:
 * `-H:DynamicProxyConfigurationResources`